2008 Youth and Young Adult Empowerment Resolution Follow Up

 - View the congregational survey (PDF, 21 pages).

 - View the committee, district, and organization survey (PDF 6, pages).

 Reports were prepared based on the results from these surveys.
 The complete data set from the surveys may be requested by writing to the Office of Youth and Young Adult Ministries.

 - View the congregational survey results report (PDF, 17 pages).

 - View the committee, district, and organization survey results report (PDF, 25 pages).

 The Unitarian Universalist Association (UUA) Offices of Youth Ministries and Young Adult Ministries opted to write their own reports rather than completing the survey.

-These results provided a base line for this important work.
+These results provide a base line for this important work.
 Comments or questions can emailed to youth [at] uua [dot] org or youngadults [at] uua [dot] org.
-The surveys done in the following two years provided indication of progress in reaching the goals that our faith community has set for the full participation of youth and young adults in enlivening, growing, and sustaining the values of Unitarian Universalism.
+The surveys done in the next two years should provide indication of progress in reaching the goals that our faith community has set for the full participation of youth and young adults in enlivening, growing, and sustaining the values of Unitarian Universalism.